Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --

 We extend the Schwinger-Dyson equation (SDE) on the complex plane, which was treated in our previous research, to finite temperature.
-We then examine the properties of the effective mass and energy of fermions.
-As a simple example, we solve the SDE for a model with four-fermion interactions in the (1+1) space-time dimensions at strong coupling region. \proj{{\bf P}} \slsh#1{{#1}{\kern-6pt}/{\kern1pt}}
+As a simple example, we solve the SDE for a model with four-fermion interactions in the (1+1) space-time dimensions at strong coupling region.
+We investigate the properties of the effective mass and energy for the fermions, especially near the phase transition temperature.